If you are allowed to work while collecting workers’ compensation benefits, you must report your earnings.

 Navigating the workers’ compensation process can be complicated and confusing.
 Since state laws vary significantly, many people have misconceptions about how the system works and what they may and may not do while collecting workers’ compensation benefits.

-If you had another job before you got injured, you may be able to continue working there, under some circumstances.
-You may also be able to take on a new job while you are collecting workers’ compensation benefits.
-It is important to understand the rules in your state and to comply with them, so you do not get charged with fraud and face serious penalties.
+If you had another job before you got injured, you might be able to continue working there under some circumstances.
+Also, you might also be able to take on a new job while you are collecting workers’ compensation benefits.
+It is important to understand the rules in your state and comply with them so you do not get charged with fraud and face serious penalties.

-An attorney who is familiar with your state’s laws and who has experience handling workers’ compensation cases in your area can tell you what you need to know and guide you through the process of filing a claim and appealing the decision if your claim is denied.
-A lawyer can also tell you what happens if you get caught working while on workers’ compensation.
+A workers’ compensation lawyer with our firm can tell you what you need to know and guide you through the process of filing a claim and appealing the decision if your claim is denied.
+Also, an attorney can explain the consequences if you get caught working while on workers’ compensation.

-Ben Crump Law, PLLC, has represented clients throughout the United States who suffered serious injuries on the job.
+Ben Crump Law, PLLC represents clients throughout the United States who suffered serious injuries on the job.
 A member of our team can work with you to help you follow your state’s laws.
 Call our office today at (800) 603-4224.